hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/costsensitivelearning.md

 ---

 (cost_sensitive_learning)=

 # Cost-Sensitive Learning

-In practice, we often associate different costs with different types of mistakes. {term}`cost-sensitive learning` is a way to explicitly take into account different valuations of mistakes during model training and selection.
+In practice, we often associate different costs with different types of mistakes.
+Cost-sensitive learning is a way to explicitly take into account different valuations of mistakes during model training and selection.

 ## Optimizing the Decision Threshold

 In binary classification, the decision threshold is the cut-off value of the model's confidence score at which an instance is classified as positive.
 The choice of decision threshold can be an important tool to control the trade-off between false positives and false negatives.
 Let's see how varying the decision threshold affects the model's accuracy, true positive rate, and true negative rate on the test data.

 ```{code-cell} ipython3